morungos/morungos.github.io/_posts/2024-07-10-abusing-turing-testing.md

   Two small kittens, one black and white, the other a grey tabby, cuddling each other.
 ---

-Okay, I've just about had it with folks in today's artificial intelligence community abusing the Turing test.
+Okay, I've just about had it with folks in today's artificial intelligence community misusing the Turing test.
 I'm so *done* with the lot of them.
 They're making all sorts of misrepresentations and misunderstandings, sinning left, right, centre.